The Handyguys discuss chainsaw safety in this audio podcast.

 - Never refuel the machine while the engine is running

-- Always stop the engine and let it cool for a few minutes before refuelling.
+- Always stop the engine and let it cool for a few minutes before refueling.

-- When refuelling, open the fuel cap slowly so that any excess pressure is released gently.
+- When refueling, open the fuel cap slowly so that any excess pressure is released gently.

-- Tighten the fuel cap carefully after refuelling.
+- Tighten the fuel cap carefully after refueling.

-- Always move the machine away from the refuelling area before starting.
+- Always move the machine away from the refueling area before starting.

 Starting and stopping a chainsaw safely